dapr/docs/daprdocs/content/en/reference/cli/dapr-init.md

 **Specify a runtime version**

 You can also specify a specific runtime version.
-Be default, the latest version is used.
+By default, the latest version is used.

 ```bash
 dapr init --runtime-version 1.13.4